 I do.
 If you are a mushroom lover like I am, try browning about eight ounces of mushrooms in the same skillet you used for the onions.
 Add half of the mushrooms to the blender, or just leave them in pieces.
 Add them to your finished gravy for visual interest and added flavor.

 Notes about the liquid used in Grain-Free Caramelized Onion Gravy:

 The flavor of your gravy will depend at least 99% on the quality and richness of your broth.
 If you use bouillon or canned stock, check the taste before adding salt.
 If you have juices left from a roast or baked chicken, use that.

-No broth in sight?
+No broth in the pantry?

-Use water you have used to deglaze the pan in which you caramelized the onions.
+Use the water you have used to deglaze the pan in which you caramelized the onions.
 All those browned bits will add flavor and color to your gravy.